- 21

 4. BI Tools (Analytics Tools)

-Tools that query the Data Warehouse to create dashboards and reports:
+Tools that query Data Warehouse data to build dashboards and reports:

-- Apache Superset — Free, open source — ideal for agencies that want to minimize licensing costs
+- Apache Superset — Free and open source, ideal for agencies looking to reduce licensing costs

-- Power BI — By Microsoft, easy integration with various systems
+- Power BI — From Microsoft, integrates easily with various systems

-- Tableau — Beautiful visualizations, ideal for executive presentations
+- Tableau — Creates beautiful visualizations, ideal for executive presentations

 Star Schema — The Most Popular Design

-Star Schema is the most widely used Data Warehouse design because it is easy to understand and fast to query.
-It consists of 2 parts:
+Star Schema is the most widely used Data Warehouse design pattern because it is easy to understand and fast to query.
+It consists of 2 components:

 |---|---|---|

-- Dim_Expense_Type — Personnel, operating, capital, subsidy, other expenses
+- Dim_Expense_Type — personnel, operating, capital, subsidy, other expenditures

-With this structure, you can instantly answer executive questions such as:
+With this schema, executive questions can be answered instantly, such as:

-- "What percentage of capital budget did Department A disburse in Q1 vs. the Bureau of the Budget target?"
+- "What percentage of Q1 capital budget did Department A disburse vs. the Bureau of the Budget target?"

-- "Which project had the highest procurement value in FY2026?"
+- "Which project had the highest procurement value in fiscal year 2026?"

-- "Compare capital disbursement across the last 3 years, broken down by quarter"
+- "Compare capital expenditure disbursements over the past 3 years, broken down by quarter"

 | Aspect | Data Warehouse | Data Lake |